Dynamic mass generation on two-dimensional electronic hyperbolic lattices: Abstract

 \section{Abstract}

-Free electrons hopping on hyperbolic lattices embedded on a curved space of negative curvature can foster (a) Dirac liquids, (b) Fermi liquids, and (c) flat bands, respectively characterized by a vanishing, constant, and divergent density of states near the half-filling.
-From numerical self-consistent Hartree-Fock analyses, here we show that the nearest-neighbor and on-site Coulomb repulsions respectively give rise to charge-density-wave and antiferromagnetic orders featuring staggered patterns of average electronic density and magnetization in all these systems, when the hyperbolic tessellation is accomplished by periodic arrangements of even $p$-gons.
-Both quantum orders dynamically open mass gaps near the charge neutrality point.
-Only on hyperbolic Dirac materials these orderings take place via quantum phase transitions (QPTs) beyond critical interactions, which however decreases with increasing curvature, showcasing curvature induced weak coupling QPTs.
-We present scaling of these masses with the corresponding interaction strengths and display their spatial variations.
+Free electrons hopping on hyperbolic lattices embedded on a negatively curved space can foster (a) Dirac liquids, (b) Fermi liquids, and (c) flat bands, respectively characterized by a vanishing, constant, and divergent density of states near the half filling.
+From numerical self-consistent mean-field Hartree analyses, we show that nearest-neighbor Coulomb and on-site Hubbard repulsions respectively give rise to charge-density-wave and antiferromagnetic orders featuring staggered patterns of average electronic density and magnetization in all these systems, when the hyperbolic tessellation is accomplished by periodic arrangements of even $p$-gons.
+Both quantum orders dynamically open mass gaps near the charge neutrality point via spontaneous symmetry breaking.
+Only on hyperbolic Dirac materials these orderings take place via quantum phase transitions (QPTs) beyond critical interactions, which however decrease with increasing curvature, showcasing curvature-induced weak-coupling QPTs.
+We present scaling of these masses with the corresponding interaction strengths.